MoutonDemocrate/Drehmal-Installer/README.md

 # Drehmal Installer
 It installs Drehmal, supposedly
-Currently only for Linux, to update.
+<br>Currently only for Linux, idk how to make a windows installer :3

 Not much to put here, I just love READMEs...